TejMeruva/PySimpleML/README.md

 This package gives the user the ability to train models from data in the form of a pandas dataframe.
 It provides 4 models:
 - Artificial Neural Network
 - K Nearest Neighbour Model
-- Decision Tree
+- Decision Tree (w/Feature Ranking)
-- Random Forest
+- Random Forest (w/Feature Ranking)
 - AdaBoost (using Stumps)

 #### Background